selifan/PWAssist/README.md

 # PWAssist: PWA assistant

-Small PHP class for automated PWA files creation : service-worker (javascript), manifest.json, and generating icon set for all needed resoultions from a single image.
+Small PHP class for automated PWA (Progressive Web Applications) files creation : service-worker (javascript), manifest.json, and generating icon set for all needed resoultions from a single image.

 ## Using